Python Binary File Guide: Practical Read, Parse, Write

 Use Cases

-The tell() method returns the current file position (byte offset).
+Using the tell() method allows you to obtain the current file position (byte offset).

 Example: Checking File Position